 Predator is very excited about our BRAND NEW HAAS CNC machine.
 It arrived just last week and we are cranking out parts now.
 We decided to upgrade the CNC Mill to this new HAAS mill for several reasons.
 The HAAS CNC is American made just up the street from us, quick customer service including repairs if necessary, faster production times, and best of all has a much improved accuracy over our old mill.
 Quality keeps getting better and better!
 Now back to cutting more metal.

 To see more pictures check out our Facebook.Read more

 Every year on November 11, we as Americans take the time to recognize the heroes among us.
 They are the veterans of the United States Military.
 “Heroes are made by the paths they choose, not the powers they are graced with” – Brodi Ashton, Everneath .

 Happy Veterans Day from Predator Motorsports Inc.Read more

 Take a look inside our Tactical Off Road Course.
 It is geared up for the US Special Forces.
 During the course we emphasize maintaining control of the vehicle at all times.
 Here the students have the engine powered up while manipulating the brakes to control their decent.
 The terrain on this obstacle is very loose, soft and moving sand combined with a 55 to 60 degree slope.
 By keeping the engine powered up, and applying various levels of brake pressure, our goal is to keep all 4 wheels rolling.
 Remember, keep driving!
 Don’t let the vehicle drive you!
 (Video Below)

 ARVE Error: Mode: lazyload is invalid or not supported.
-Note that you will need the Pro Addon for lazyload modes.Read more
+Note that you will need the Pro Addon activated for modes other than normal.Read more